AuraGunner/dndj-mod/README.md

 BALANCE CHANGES

 - Jackpot changed from Uncommon to Rare
+- Jack and the Beanstalk changed from Uncommon to Rare
 - Jackpot cost increased from 6 to 7
+- Jack and the Beanstalk cost increased from 8 to 10
 - Jackpot can no longer generate Negative playing cards
 - Blueprint now works with Jackpot
 - Jack in a Box now gains +3 Mult per round instead of per hand